test-kitchen/kitchen-cloudstack/README.md

       cloudstack_security_group_id: [SECURITY GROUP ID FOR SHARED NETWORKS] OPTIONAL
       cloudstack_ssh_keypair_name: [SSH KEY NAME]
-To use the CloudStack public key provider, you need to have the .PEM file located in the same directory as your .kitchen.yml file, your home directory (~), or your .ssh directory (~/.ssh/) and it must be named the same as the Keypair on CloudStack suffixed with .pem.
+      cloudstack_sync_time: [NUMBER OF SECONDS TO WAIT FOR CLOUD-SET-GUEST-PASSWORD/SSHKEY] To use the CloudStack public key provider, you need to have the .PEM file located in the same directory as your .kitchen.yml file, your home directory (~), your .ssh directory (~/.ssh/), or specify a directory (without any trailing slahses) as your "keypair_search_directory" and the file be named the same as the Keypair on CloudStack suffixed with .pem (e.g. the Keypair named "TestKey" should be located in one of the searched directories and named "TestKey.pem").

 By default, a unique server name will be generated and the randomly generated password will be used, though that behavior can be overridden with additional options (e.g., to specify a SSH private key):